 It's been a while since I posted in Mud Mountain.
 But my thoughts often drift back there.
 Mud Mountain isn't simply a place, you see.
 It's a pocket of time.
 It's a certain mindset and lifestyle too.
-As I write the concluding chapter of my latest book Dirt Woman, Mud Mountain feels incredibly present.
+As I write the concluding chapter of my latest book Dirt Witch, Mud Mountain feels incredibly present.
 This story of what happened to me when I first moved onto that land in Turkey with a tent and not much else, has taken longer to complete than I anticipated.
 That is perhaps in part because I wasn't sure whether to let Mud Mountain's secrets go.

-The Fugitives (Excerpt from Dirt Woman)
+The Fugitives (Excerpt from Dirt Witch)

 We were sitting in front of my neighbour’s house under a large shade she’d created out of a grapevine.
 The vine was expansive and abounding.
 Thick stems crisscrossed over a wire frame from which bundles and bundles of leaves pushed out.